Global19-atlassian-net/iODKbook2/AlgLin/source/p_unitarne_Sage.rst

    \left[\begin{array}{c} -2 \\ 2-i \\ 1 \\ 3+2\,i \end{array}\right]\quad
    \in\ C^4\,.`

-.. admonition:: Poeksperymentuj z Sage:
+.. admonition:: Experiment with Sage:

-   Wypróbuj działanie programów dla różnych wektorów i macierzy.
+   Try the following programs for different vectors and matrices.

-Iloczyny skalarne i normy wektorów zespolonych.
+Inner products and norms of complex vectors.

 .. sagecellserver::